 Yes, it’s that simple.
-Make sure to check prices for homeowners and auto policies at least every three years.
-Insurers want your business, and you often get the best rates when you’re willing to switch companies.
+Make sure to check prices for home and auto policies at least every three years.
+You often get the best rates when you’re willing to switch companies.
 You can also get sample rates at HelpInsure.

 Most companies offer discounts for a variety of reasons.
 For example, you may be able to get a discount if you have a burglar alarm or cover a teen driver who makes good grades.